Skip to content

 • Files should start with ---.

-• Indentation should be written in space. tab will result in an error.
+• Indentation should be written using space, as using tab will result in an error.

-• Key-Value Pairs: A dictionary in YAML is represented in a simple key: value form.
+• Building the playbook using Key-Value Pairs, making them as dictionary in YAML that is represented in a simple key: value form.

 • Using a Literal Block Scalar [|] will include the newlines and any trailing spaces.

-• Using a Folded Block Scalar [>] will fold newlines to spaces.
+• Using a Folded Block Scalar [>] will fold new lines into spaces.

-• Use lowercase true or false for boolean values in dictionaries if you want to be compatible with default yamllint options.
+• Boolean Values (true/false) can be specified in several forms.
+For example, use a lowercase true or false boolean value in dictionaries in order to be compatible with default yamllint options.

 ---